astuder/icp-101xx/README.md

 |inHg|Pa / 3386.389|
 |atm|Pa / 101325|

-### readTemperatureC(), readTemperatureF()
+### getTemperatureC(), getTemperatureF()

 The ICP-101xx also includes a very precise temperature sensor with an absolute accuracy of ±0.4 Celsius.
 The temperature is sampled together with the pressure during each measurement cycle.
-Use readTemperatureC or readTemperatureF to get the temperature as `float` in Celsius or Fahrenheit respectively.
+Use `getTemperatureC` or `getTemperatureF` to get the temperature as `float` in Celsius or Fahrenheit respectively.

 ```
 mysensor.measure();
 Serial.print("The current temperature is ");
-Serial.print(mysensor.readTemperatureF());
+Serial.print(mysensor.getTemperatureF());
 Serial.println(" Fahrenheit");
 ```